Croatia on a map

 Gluten Free Restaurants: There are plenty of restaurants offering GF options in Dubrovnik’s old town.

-Dubrovnik old town gluten free restaurants
+Dubrovnik old town restaurants

 Lokrum Island: A short boat ride from Dubrovnik, this island is a nature reserve with botanical gardens, a monastery, and beautiful walking paths.